 Images were illustrated by Leo Mateus.

-This article has been clinically reviewed by Jacob Elliott, RN, Michelle Forcier, MD, and Jess Schwab, DNP.
-Elliott and Forcier also contributed to this article.
+This article has been clinically reviewed by Jacob, RN, Michelle, MD, and Jess, DNP.
+Jacob and Michelle also contributed to this article.

 While all different kinds of gender identities can (and do) get hysterectomies, transgender men, nonbinary people, and other gender nonconforming people often get this gender affirming procedure.
 Whether you are intersex or assigned female at birth, as long as you have a uterus, you’re eligible to receive this kind of gender affirming bottom surgery.